 The UK has said it wants to “explore” options for the future relationship of the UK with the IEM but has not made commitments to try to retain membership of the market.

-The island of Ireland Single electricity market (SEM) allows free trade of power across the island.
-The SEM is undergoing significant change; the new Integrated Single Electricity Market (I-SEM) is designed closely around the rules of the IEM.
+The island of Ireland has operated a Single Electricity Market (SEM) for many years which allows free trade of power across the island.
+A new Integrated Single Electricity Market (I-SEM), designed closely around the rules of the IEM, was launched in 2018.
 In the longer term regulatory divergence could be problematic for the continued functioning of this Irish market.
 There are also potential impacts on Ireland’s gas supply as a result of the UK exit.

 The level of the UK’s involvement or future cooperation with EU climate change efforts remains subject to ongoing negotiation.
 The Government’s July 2018 White Paper on the Future Relationship between the UK and the EU committed to maintaining high domestic standards on climate change and continuing to meet international obligations in this area.
 However, it left open the option of whether the UK wishes to stay in the EU emissions trading scheme and ruled out the possibility of a common rulebook on wider climate change rules.
 The European Council’s guidelines on future EU-UK relations required continued close cooperation in the area of climate change.